 Almost all crypto regulations across the globe put utmost importance to the protection of investor assets.
 Stablecoins pegged to low volatile sources are likely to be the first ones that will feature regulation, following the TerraLuna fiasco.
 The safeguards will also boost investor confidence decreasing the chances of external manipulation.

-It cannot be denied that crypto has been used by criminals for illegal financing and money laundering purposes.
-Stricter adherence to KYC and AML compliances will help governments keep track of fringe elements and weed out illicit funding for terror or other malevolent activities.
+One cant deny that criminals use crypto for illegal financing and money laundering purposes.
+Stricter adherence to KYC and AML compliances will help governments keep track of fringe elements.
+Thereafter, weed out illicit funding for terror or other malevolent activities.

 There needs to be the establishment of a standardized framework for crypto enterprises to adhere to and comply with.
 As per Gensler, the crypto ecosystem is still the “Wild West”.
-The apparent lack of crypto regulatory laws and policies has also significantly contributed to an astoundingly steep rise in crypto scams which exceeded $14 billion the previous year.
+The apparent lack of crypto regulatory laws and policies has also significantly contributed to rise in crypto scams.
+Thereafter, which exceeded $14 billion the previous year.
 In comparison, 2020 recorded a total of $7.8 billion, indicating a rising trend.

 The current crypto ecosystem is undergoing a sea of change and looking forward to implementing regulations to eliminate some of the key concerns of the digital asset sector.
 Liquidity had always remained a primary concern, along with security.
 As capital crypto markets still remain highly volatile, it is still a risky venture.
 However, the rewards are also proportional.

 Investors planning to venture into crypto may find the current scenario to be the best time.
 The markets are down, well below half of the previous year’s peaks.
-If we simply take Bitcoin, for example, it is now possible to buy more than thrice the amount of Bitcoins with the same investment capital compared to its previous year’s valuations.
+If we simply take Bitcoin.
+It is now possible to buy more than thrice the amount of Bitcoins.
+Thereafter, with the same investment capital compared to its previous year’s valuations.
 The markets will recover and stabilize post-implementation of global crypto regulations.

 The present is a good moment for leveraging potential crypto opportunities.
-However, it is imperative that one does the imperative market research and invests only in crypto assets with a sound foundation.
+However, it is imperative that one does the market research.
+Thereafter, invests only in crypto assets with a sound foundation.
 As any experienced trader would say, asset diversification is good.
-But with the markets still remaining highly volatile, it is recommended to invest a maximum of 5 to 10% of total available assets in cryptocurrency overall.
+But with the markets still remaining highly volatile.
+One must invest 5 to 10% of total available assets in cryptocurrency overall.

 The crypto markets may experience another landslide following the FTX crash.
 However, reports reveal there had been gross discrepancies in fund management by former CEO Bankman-Fried and his associates.
 The current market is risky and volatile, but investments may be worthwhile in the long run.
 The takeaway is to be careful while investing in crypto- conduct due diligence research.
 Make good digital practices a habit- opt for high-security crypto exchanges(PayBito for example), utilize hot and cold crypto wallets, and do not disclose wallet keys.
 And avoid red flags(crypto scams and frauds)- what sounds too good to be true, rarely is.